robinrendle/robinrendle.com/src/pages/notes/web-history.md

 > It was hard to explain, difficult to demo, and had overly lofty ambition.
 It was created by a man who didn’t have much interest in marketing his ideas.
 Even the name was somewhat absurd.
 “WWW” is one of only a handful of acronyms that actually takes longer to say than the full “World Wide Web.”

-This is what’s shocking to me whenever says that the web is for “more than documents” as if, well, documents and writing and language zipping between us all is an absolute wonder.
+This is what’s shocking to me whenever says that the web is for “more than documents” as if, well, documents and writing and language zipping between us all isn’t somehow magic enough.

 Afterwards, I began comparing all this hope and enthusiasm that I still have for the web with Robin’s [notes on web3](https://society.robinsloan.com/archive/notes-on-web3/).
 His piece is excellent and kind and although he disagrees fundamentally with web3 and all the awfulness of it, he still has the humility to explore why folks are so drawn to it: